nexi-intra/meat-grinder/README.md

-# Meat-Grinder
+# Koksmat-Grinder

 _"From Hero to Zero – Make Action Scripts That Can Be Debugged Locally and Execute Globally"_

-Welcome to the **Meat-Grinder** repository—your one-stop pipeline for turning raw ingredients (code, configurations, tests) into fully-formed deliverables.
+Welcome to the **Koksmat-Grinder** repository—your one-stop pipeline for turning raw ingredients (code, configurations, tests) into fully-formed deliverables.
 Think of it as a metaphorical grinder, taking in all sorts of inputs and consistently churning out reliable, shippable outcomes.
 Instead of managing a buffet of disjointed Cloud Native tools, we’re streamlining the entire process using only GitHub Actions at the core of our assembly line.

-## Why "Meat-Grinder"?
+## Why "Koksmat-Grinder"?

 In the world of Cloud Native, it’s easy to feel like a hero juggling countless tools—Argo CD, Argo Workflows, Crossplane, and beyond.
-But there’s a cost: complexity, steep learning curves, fragmented pipelines, and slow feedback loops. **The Meat-Grinder** is about simplifying that: feed in what you have, let one robust, predictable mechanism do its work, and produce a uniform output ready for production.
+But there’s a cost: complexity, steep learning curves, fragmented pipelines, and slow feedback loops. **The Koksmat-Grinder** is about simplifying that: feed in what you have, let one robust, predictable mechanism do its work, and produce a uniform output ready for production.

 ### The Core Idea